-I’ve been using Solo Wood Stove for close to a year now and like using it when I feel like having a fire at night for cooking and mood enhancement but don’t want to build one from scratch.
-And while it’s nice not to have to carry fuel when hiking in a forest, weighing 9 ounces, this stove doesn’t provide a huge weight reduction savings compared to an alcohol or canister stove for short trips – which is all most people have time for anyway.
+I’ve like using the Solo Lite Stove when I feel like having a fire at night for cooking and mood enhancement but don’t want to build one from scratch.
 For longer trips where you don’t have access to a resupply point, cooking with wood is an excellent fuel and expense reduction strategy provided you are allowed to burn fires where you hike and there is dry wood available.
 Even then you might want to pack a few Esbit fuel tablets as an emergency backup in case it rains for a few days and dry firewood is unavailable.

 Leave No Trace

-I also like the Solo Stove because it is much easier to cook with than a campfire and much lower in terms of environmental impact.
-It requires astonishingly little wood to boil a pint of water, a separate windscreen is unnecessary, it’s easy to simmer with, it’s self extinguishing when all the fuel burns up, the Solo has a base so it doesn’t scorch the ground, and all the wood burns down completely to ash which is easily buried to leave no trace.
+I also like the Solo Lite Stove because it is much easier to cook with than a campfire and much lower in terms of environmental impact.
+It requires astonishingly little wood to boil a pint of water, a separate windscreen is unnecessary, it’s easy to simmer with, it’s self-extinguishing when all the fuel burns up, it has a base so it doesn’t scorch the ground, and all the wood burns down completely to ash.

-Unless you build a leave-no-trace style mound fire, which is time consuming, a cook fire built outside of an existing fire ring requires much more fuel and time to cook with, is much harder to manage and put out, and leaves an ugly disfiguring scar on the ground marking your passage.
-And while there are many other wood stoves available today, including ones made out of flat panels that disassmble for easy storage, few come with a burn plate underneath that prevents your fire from scorching the ground or leaving a soot trace on a rock.
+And while there are many other wood stoves available today, including ones made of flat panels that disassemble for easy storage, few come with a burn plate underneath that prevents your fire from scorching the ground or leaving a soot trace on a rock.
 That kind of thing matters to me, even if it means having to carry a slightly heavier wood stove with a closed base.

-The Solo Stove is in inverted double wall gassifier stove, basically a can within a can with a pot stand, that burns wood and smoke more efficiently than a single walled can with holes punched in it.
+The Solo Lite Stove is in inverted double-wall gasifier stove, basically a can within a can with a pot stand, that burns wood and smoke more efficiently than a single-wall can with holes punched in it.
 Air flows up through the holes between the cans, is heated, and helps burn the smoke produced by the wood that’s burning in the inner can.
 It

 works like this.